Appverse/generator-appverse-html5/README.md

         yo appverse-html5:component collapse --target=[view]
     ```

+      Where *view* is the target View/Controller name where you want to include your component.

 * **accordion**: Accordion from [UI Bootstrap](http://angular-ui.github.io/bootstrap/).
 The accordion directive builds on top of the collapse directive to provide a list of items, with collapsible bodies that are collapsed or expanded by clicking on the item's header.

     ```bash
         yo appverse-html5:component accordion --target=[view]
     ```

+    Where *view* is the target View/Controller name where you want to include your component.

 * **chart**: Adds a chart [Angular-ChartJS](http://jtblin.github.io/angular-chart.js) to the target view.